-Most grape hyacinth varieties are frost resistant, bee attractors and naturalize easily into the landscape.
-Some people find this ability to multiply invasive, but these little beauties are so resilient, I just pull out those that I feel are wandering into areas they have no business.
+Most grape hyacinth varieties are frost-resistant, bee attractors, and naturalize easily into the landscape.
+Some people find this ability to multiply invasive, but these little beauties are so resilient, I just pull out those that I feel are wandering into areas they have no business with.
 Conversely, a massive stand of grape hyacinth bulbs is an eye-popping garden feature.
 In fact, one of the most photographed scenes at the Keukenhof Gardens in Holland is a dense planting of M. armeniacum aptly named the Blue River.

-Grape hyacinth is hardy in USDA zones 3-9 (except M. latifolium, which does best in USDA zones 2-5) and is unflappable in most any soil but prefers well-draining, sandy, alkaline soils in full sun.
-These small plants (4-8 inches tall) produce one to three flower stalks laden with 20-40 flowers per stalk.
+Grape hyacinth is hardy in USDA zones 3-9 (except M. latifolium, which does best in USDA zones 2-5) and is unflappable in almost any soil but prefers well-draining, sandy, alkaline soils in full sun.
+These small plants (4-8 inches or 10-20.5 cm. tall) produce one to three flower stalks laden with 20-40 flowers per stalk.

-Plant the bulbs in the fall, placing them 3-4 inches deep and 2 inches apart.
+Plant the bulbs in the fall, placing them 3-4 inches (7.5-10 cm.) deep and 2 inches (5 cm.) apart.
 An inclusion of bone meal at planting and again post-bloom will improve the overall health of the plants.
 Water well during active growth and flowering and reduce once the foliage begins to die back.

 Types of Grape Hyacinths